SlugSecurity/site/sponsors.md

 ---

 ### Why Sponsor?
-UC Santa Cruz is home to a vibrant community of students with a passion for both cybersecurity.
+UC Santa Cruz is home to a vibrant community of students with a passion for cybersecurity.
 Slug Security provides students with the opportunity to learn about the latest developments in the field, as well as hands-on experience through real-world projects and competitions.

 By supporting us, sponsors have the opportunity to invest in the future of cybersecurity and make a positive impact on the students who will shape the industry.